zzxwill/odps/intl.en-US/User Guide/MapReduce/Summary/Open-source MapReduce.md

 }
 ```

-Configuration item descriptions:
+Parameters:

-The configuration is a JSON file that describes the mapping relationships between HDFS files and MaxCompute tables.
+The configuration is a JSON file that describes the mapping relationships between HDFS files and the MaxCompute tables.
 Generally, you must configure both the input and output.
 One HDFS path corresponds to one Resolver, tableInfos, and matchMode.

--   resolver: specifies the method of processing file data.
+-   resolver: Specifies the method of processing file data.
 Currently, you can choose from two built-in Resolvers: com.aliyun.odps.mapred.hadoop2openmr.resolver.TextFileResolver and com.aliyun.odps.mapred.hadoop2openmr.resolver.BinaryFileResolver.
 In addition to specifying the Resolver name, you must also configure some properties about data parsing for the Resolver.
-    -   TextFileResolver: regards an input or output as plain text if the data is of plain text type.
-When configuring an input Resolver, you must configure such properties as text.resolver.columns.combine.enable and text.resolver.seperator.
+    -   TextFileResolver: Regards an input or output as plain text if the data is of plain text type.
+When configuring an input Resolver, configure such properties as text.resolver.columns.combine.enable and text.resolver.seperator.
 When text.resolver.columns.combine.enable is set to true, all the columns in the input table are combined into a single string based on the delimiter specified by text.resolver.seperator.
 Otherwise, the first two columns in the input table are used as the key and value.
-    -   BinaryFileResolver: converts binary data into a type that is supported by MaxCompute, for example, Bigint, Boolean, and Double.
-When configuring an output Resolver, you must configure the properties binary.resolver.input.key.class and binary.resolver.input.value.class, which define the key and value types of the intermediate result, respectively.
+    -   BinaryFileResolver: Converts binary data into a type that is supported by MaxCompute, for example, Bigint, Boolean, and Double.
+When configuring an output Resolver, configure the properties binary.resolver.input.key.class and binary.resolver.input.value.class, which define the key and value types of the intermediate result, respectively.
--   tableInfos: specifies the MaxCompute table that corresponds to HDFS.
+-   tableInfos: Specifies the MaxCompute table that corresponds to HDFS.
 Currently, only the tblName parameter \(table name\) is configurable.
 The partSpec and label parameters must be the same as the values set for the parameters in this example.
--   matchMode: specifies the path matching mode.
+-   matchMode: Specifies the path matching mode.
 The exact mode indicates exact matching, and the fuzzy mode indicates fuzzy matching.
-You can use a regular expression in fuzzy mode to match the HDFS input path.
+Use a regular expression in fuzzy mode to match the HDFS input path.

 ## Job Submission {#section_okw_gbg_vdb .section}

 Use the MaxCompute command line tool odpscmd to submit jobs.
-For the installation and configuration of MaxCompute command line tool, see the [Console](../../../../intl.en-US/Tools and Downloads/Client.md#).
+For the installation and configuration of MaxCompute command line tool, see the [Console](../../../../reseller.en-US/Tools and Downloads/Client.md#).
 In odpscmd, run the following command:

 ```
 jar -DODPS_HADOOPMR_TABLE_RES_CONF=./wordcount-table-res.conf -classpath hadoop2openmr-1.0.jar,wordcount_test.jar com.aliyun.odps.mapred.example.hadoop.WordCount /foo/bar;